mariam-gogia/AzureWebAppSQL/README.md

 ***Project***

-REST interface that employs .NET Core API that uses Entity Framework Core and Azure SQL for creation and management of a task list.
+REST interface that employs .NET Core API that uses Entity Framework Core and Azure SQL for creation and management of list of tasks.

 Azure SQL PaaS is used to host the database.
 The application is deployed to Microsoft Azure App Service and can be found at: https://tasksdbhw2.azurewebsites.net